fchoi0505/Wine_Ratings_Prices/README.md

 _(Description of technologies to be used)_

 This project will be using Google Colaboratory, Pandas, Python, Postgres, AWS, Machine Learning and Tableau.
 We will be utilizing Google Colabratory as our main platform to house our framework of dataframes, queries and machine learning model.
 With Python, we will be building our data structures with Pandas.
-Pands will be used to clean and sift through the data.
+Pandas will be used to clean and sift through the data.
 Matplotlib will be used as an additional library to create visuals of the data and the analysis of the data.
 We will be using AWS and Postgres SQL to host our database.
-Tableau will then be used to create a dashboard of visuals to showcase the projects findings for eae of consumption.
+Tableau will then be used to create a dashboard of visuals to showcase the projects findings for ease of consumption.

 --(Outline of the project (this may include images, but should be easy to follow and digest)